Dibyabha/dl-co2-pp/README.md

 11. Additionally, EDA -> eda.py

 # Citation
+Please cite our paper if you use our work
 <pre>
 @misc{deb2025improvingpowerplantco2,
       title={Improving Power Plant CO2 Emission Estimation with Deep Learning and Satellite/Simulated Data},